google/gsocguides/pages/student/12-how_to_get_a_head_start.md

 ## Start Interacting

-Take advantage of the community bonding period to connect with your mentor, and other students in the program.
+Take advantage of the community bonding period to connect with your mentor, and other GSoC contributors.
 Set up a blog, get involved on relevant forums and mailing lists and in general, start interacting with the development community.
 Make sure you have what you need to succeed, and if you don't, ask your mentor for help.

-## Start Working with Your Fellow Students
+## Start Working with Your Fellow GSoC contributors

 GSoC is not only about working with your mentor.
-There's this amazing group of outstanding and motivated students too.
+There's this amazing group of outstanding and motivated GSoC contributors too.

-**Student mailing list**
+**GSoC Contributor/Student mailing list**

-Google has a private mailing list for the GSoC students.
+Google has a private mailing list for the GSoC contributors/students.
+From 2005-2021 GSoC was focused on students hence keeping the student in the list name.
 The mailing list also has GSoC participants from earlier lists.
-Use the student mailing list as an additional resource.
+Use the GSoC contributor/student mailing list as an additional resource.
 Your questions can be technical or non-technical.
 Of course, remember not to be a bullhorn and be mindful of the mailing list etiquette.
+Please don't "+1" on the mailing list as you are spamming thousands of people and will likely have the message moderated.

 **They're just like me!**

-There are many students who have faced or are facing the problems like you.
+There are many GSoC contributors who have faced or are facing problems like you.
 Don't be scared to ask your questions.
-This is more true for the students who have been accepted to the same organizations as yours.
+This is more true for the GSoC contributors who have been accepted to the same organizations as yours.
 You can ask them about how they got their dev setup working.
-Help each other out on the irc and mailing lists.
+Help each other out on the chat channels and mailing lists.
 Don't be afraid to ask and don't be afraid to answer!

 **Make friends around the world**